teknostatik/keyboards/corne/README.md

-# Notes on my Corne configuration
+# Notes on my Corne Configuration

 _The Corne is a 42-key mechanical keyboard.
 These are my notes on building and configuring it.
 Largely for my own benefit._

 The Corne I'm using is the RTG model, ordered from [Mechboards](https://mechboards.co.uk/).
 I am currently part way through building one from scratch as well though.

-Currently I'm using the [default black case](https://mechboards.co.uk/products/helidox-corne-case?variant=40336262070477) with Oil king switches, although I do have a fancier case on order.
+Currently I'm using the [default black case](https://mechboards.co.uk/products/helidox-corne-case?variant=40336262070477) with Oil King switches, although I do have a fancier case on order.

 This is what my keyboard currently looks like: